getzenai/feature/rules/rules/terminal_commands.md

-- Prefer terminal commands that run non-interactively (e.g., use flags like `--yes` or avoid commands that require manual prompts) to facilitate automation.
+- Use non-interactive commands with flags like `--yes` to avoid manual prompts